 Knebel followed with a two-run single that took a bad hop over the shortstop’s head.
-Ashley Knebel walked and took second on fielder’s indifference, and Althaus brought home the fourth run on a squeeze bunt.
+Ashley Knebel walked and took second on fielder’s indifference, and Abby Althaus brought home the fourth run on a squeeze bunt.

-“I go up to the plate with so much confidence because it could be my last at-bat,” Knebel said.
+“I go up to the plate with as much confidence because it could be my last at-bat,” Knebel said.
 “Once I hit that groundball, I knew I had to get my butt down to first because I didn’t think it was good enough.
 But, anything can happen in those moments and that’s why I busted my butt and so did the players that were on second and third.”

 “We just had confidence in everything,” Althaus said.
 “We had that little swagger that we always have.
 We pushed through it and we just kept scoring, scoring, scoring.”